darylweir/DependencyService/README.md

 As mentioned above, one area for improvement is the coverage of the testing harness.
 Other areas include:

 * The code to estimate probabilities and mutual information is just a simple maximum-likelihood approach that counts occurences of the different values in the data.
 Given the data is quite small, these estimates could be quite biased.
-It might be worth trying a MAP approach and include some prior knowledge in the calculation (if such knowledge exists).
+It might be worth trying a MAP approach and include some prior knowledge in the calculation (if such knowledge exists.

+* Missing value handling: currently I just reduce the dataset to the smallest set that has no missing values.
+However, this can get rid of over half the examples in for some features.
+It would be good to try and impute the missing values to improve robustness of probability and MI estimates.

 * Currently, the API is just one method and so I didn't implement any authentication, rate limiting on requests, timeout behaviour, or similar.
 In a production API, particularly where the API can be used to modify data and not just read it, these features would be needed.